rapsca/scam_meme_coin/README.md

 - [ ] Website (planned for release around around January 2nd)
 - [ ] Discord (created but unpublished, awaiting ~25 active contributors before launch)
 - [ ] DEX Screener (to be funded by the CTO if a high enough market cap is achieved)

+## Grow the Community

+$SCAM thrives on engagement from all of us 🔥.
+Here are some ideas to help make it happen:

+-  📡 **Join the Telegram Group** to share ideas and connect.
+-  🐦 **Help manage, share and grow the X Account**: create memes and write $SCAMmy messages to spread the word.
+-  📈 **Comment on Pump.fun Page** to keep $SCAM trending.
+-  💬 **Talk About Us** on Reddit, Discord, and beyond.
+-  🎨 **Get Creative** with raids, votes, or any fun, legal ideas!
+(Free is better—likely nobody will pay for a $SCAM 😎.)

 ## CTO Note